PBusienei/Monthly-searches-on-the-Metro-Nashville-website/README.md

 - Enter “Average” in cell `P6`.
 Below it, use `AVERAGEIF()` to find the average number of times that “maps” was searched (in the months that it appeared in our dataset).
 - Finally, enter “Max” in cell `Q6`, and below it use a formula to find the maximum number of times that “maps” was searched in any month.

-- Create a formula in `E2` to rank the values in the query count column (C) in descending order.
-Be sure to use an **absolute reference** for the range of values over which you want to apply the ranking.

-- To sort the data from newest to oldest, you’ll need to get `Month` as a number.
-Create a lookup table for Month in columns M and N starting in row 10 with the headers and ending in row 22:
+- Created a formula in `E2` to rank the values in the query count column (C) in descending order.
+Be sure to use an **absolute reference** for the range of values over which you want to apply the ranking. by getting `Month` as a number.
+Created a lookup table for Month in columns M and N starting in row 10 with the headers and ending in row 22:

   Month Name   |  Month Num
    -------     | :---------: